 The SEBI (Substantial Acquisition of Shares and Takeovers) Regulations 2011 (the Takeover Regulations) govern takeovers of publicly listed companies.
-Any direct acquisition of 25 per cent or more of the voting rights in, or of control over, a publicly listed target in India will require the buyer to offer to further acquire at least 26 per cent of the target's voting capital.
-Indirect acquisitions of more than 80 per cent of the net asset value, sales turnover or market capitalisation of the ultimate target are regarded, in all respects, as direct acquisitions.

-The SEBI (Listing Obligations and Disclosure Requirements) Regulations 2015 (the Listing Regulations) prescribe regulatory approval, shareholder voting, disclosure and other requirements for court-approved schemes involved publicly listed companies.
-In addition, the Listing Regulations, together with the Takeover Regulations and the SEBI (Prohibition of Insider Trading) Regulations 2015, contain certain disclosure requirements for business combinations involving publicly listed companies.
+Any direct or indirect (1) acquisition of an initial 25 per cent or more voting rights (at any time), (2) subsequent acquisition of more than 5 per cent voting rights (in an Indian financial year) or (3) acquisition of control in a publicly listed target in India will trigger a mandatory tender offer.
+This will require the buyer to offer to further acquire at least 26 per cent of the target's voting capital.
+Indirect acquisitions where the proportionate net asset value, sales turnover or market capitalisation of the publicly listed target company is more than 80 per cent of the consolidated net asset value, sales turnover or market capitalisation of the ultimate target or business are regarded as direct acquisitions.
+The SEBI (Listing Obligations and Disclosure Requirements) Regulations 2015 (the Listing Regulations) prescribe regulatory approval, shareholder voting, disclosure and other requirements for court-approved schemes involving publicly listed companies.
+In addition, the Listing Regulations, together with the Takeover Regulations and the Insider Trading Regulations, contain certain disclosure requirements for business combinations involving publicly listed companies.